Program Manager, UC Davis Environmental Health Sciences Center

 - Social media

-Maddie Hunt is a sophomore at UC Davis, pursuing a bachelor's in animal science.
-She plans to attend veterinary school to study pathology and zoonotic diseases.
+Maddie Hunt is a sophomore at UC Davis, pursuing a Bachelor's in Global Disease Biology.
+She plans to attend nursing school and specialize in infectious disease control.

-At EHSC, Maddie assists in running the website and social media accounts.
+At EHSC, Maddie assists in running the social media accounts and website.
 She also blogs on a range of environmental health topics, from wildfire safety tips to the health effects of sunscreen.

 In her downtime, you can find Maddie in her cowboy boots at her professional agricultural sorority Sigma Alpha.
 A farm girl at heart, she has a passion for teaching others about the importance of the agriculture industry.